HazyResearch/meerkat/README.md

 ## Why Meerkat?

-Meerkat is an open-source Python library that helps users to visualize, explore, and annotate any dataset.
+Meerkat is an open-source Python library that helps users visualize, explore, and annotate any dataset.

 ### ✨ Use cases where Meerkat shines
 - _Exploratory analysis over unstructured data._ [Demo](https://www.youtube.com/watch?v=a8FBT33QACQ)